 Usually controlled by regular spray programs but high populations can occur, particularly in organic pear orchards.
 Application of spinosad (some formulations are OMRI-listed for organic use) has been found to provide control.

-- kaolin (Surround WP)-See label for rates.
+- kaolin (Surround WP) at 50 lb/a.
+REI 4 hr.
 PHI 0 days.
-REI 4 hr.
 Thorough coverage is important.
 OMRI-listed for organic use.